9 Tips to guide your child through their school’s math tracking

 The right math track for a child is the one that helps them learn the subject to mastery, building a strong foundation for future success.

 Sorting kids into a math track starts as early as 6th grade and in the majority of US schools by 8th grade.
 It is especially common in the suburbs and often works as follows.

 1. Understand when and how math tracks are assigned

 In Spring a single algebra placement test might be given.
 This might be the only opportunity to be in the highest level of both math and (later) science courses.
 Criteria are probably published in your school’s student handbook and may also include IQ and standardized test scores.
 Based on those results, Kids will be sorted into one of several tracks.
 For example, if tracking begins in 7th grade then there could be a placement exam in March or April of 6th grade.

 - Kids with the highest scores will skip both 7th and 8th grade math and to take Algebra in 7th grade.
 The following year they will be eligible for Geometry and enriched science.
 The percentage of kids qualifying for this track varies from year to year, perhaps from 2% to 10%.
 Middle school algebra often covers both high school algebra and a brief overview of topics others covered in 7th or 8th grade.
 As a result, high school students are usually in different sections.

 - More kids will take an honors 7th grade math course that combines 7th and 8th grade math.
 The following year they’ll take middle school algebra described above.

 - Majority of kids take algebra in 9th grade, and geometry in 10th here in our New Jersey suburbs.
 In rural or urban schools it might be the only option.
-Since the SAT’s include algebra and geometry, this track can still position students for great scores on their SAT.
+Since the SAT’s include algebra and geometry, this track can still position students for great scores on their SAT and careers in STEM.
 In high school this track is often referred to as “College Preparatory.”
 It is doing just that, preparing kids for college.
 The majority of kids are in this track, including many who go on to study STEM fields.